Palestine Social Medicine Course

 Course Overview

-The Palestine Program for Health and Human Rights—a partnership between the François-Xavier Bagnoud (FXB) Center for Health and Human Rights and the Institute of Community and Public Health at Birzeit University—will be hosting its first annual Palestine Social Medicine Course.
-This three-week intensive summer course is designed to introduce students to the social, structural, political, and historical aspects that determine Palestinian health ‘beyond the biological basis of disease.’
+The Palestine Program for Health and Human Rights—a partnership between the François-Xavier Bagnoud (FXB) Center for Health and Human Rights and the Institute of Community and Public Health at Birzeit University—is hosting its second annual Palestine Social Medicine Course.
+This three-week intensive summer course is designed to introduce students to the social, structural, political, and historical aspects that determine Palestinian health beyond the biological basis of disease.

 Philosophy

-To supplement existing coursework, the social medicine framework offers a progressive approach to educating on the social and structural determinants of health.
+To supplement existing coursework, the social medicine framework offers a progressive approach to social and structural determinants of health education.
 The Palestine course builds on the expertise, experience, and curricula of EqualHealth’s successful annual social medicine courses in Uganda, Haiti, and the United States, which over the last few years have trained hundreds of health professional students from these countries and beyond to both understand and respond to the social determinants of health.
-The training in these courses explore social determinants through self-reflection and self-awareness, the building of collaborative partnerships, and praxis.
-Such an approach is transformational for the Palestinian context in order to fully explore the political, historical, and geographic fragmentation of Palestinians as related to their health, while also building a growing cadre of graduates and future leaders with the knowledge and tools to achieve health equity in Palestine and beyond.

 Course Objectives

-1. Educate Palestinian and Harvard health professional students on the social determinants of health in Palestine and in general, particularly with regard to practical, real-life examples of barriers to care and their potential or actual alleviation.
+- Educate Palestinian and Harvard health professional students on the social determinants of health in Palestine and other settings.

-1. Build a growing network of structurally competent health professionals to address and champion structural health issues via local, national, and global advocacy.
+- Build a growing network of structurally competent health professionals to address and champion Palestinian health.

 Location